SiddharthBudhwar/LOR_textgen/README.md

-# Tolkein Text
+# LOR Text Generator
-Tolkein Text is live [here](https://share.streamlit.io/christian-doucette/tolkein_text)!
+LOR Text Generator is live [here](https://share.streamlit.io/christian-doucette/tolkein_text)!

 I trained an LSTM neural network language model on *The Lord of the Rings*, and used it for text generation.
 &nbsp;